-A. A student becomes eligible for the National Junior Honor Society either at the conclusion of the first semester of the seventh grade or the eighth grade if he or she has attended St. Anne for at least one semester.
+A student becomes eligible for the National Junior Honor Society either at the conclusion of the first semester of the seventh grade or the eighth grade if he or she has attended St. Anne for at least one semester.
 If he or she has a cumulative scholastic average of at least "93" in core courses, an application will be submitted by the student to a faculty council for consideration based on scholarship, character, leadership, service and citizenship.
 If selected, the student attends an induction ceremony to become officially initiated into the group.
 The NJHS is very active and involved in student-life activities.
+Refer to the Parent/Student Handbook for specific requirements.